 Agencies are required to maintain vehicle maintenance records.
-Records must be established and maintained for each vehicle the agency owns and/or leases.
-Agencies are required to maintain the manufactures maintenance requirements and/or schedules for owned and leased vehicles.
+Records must be established and maintained for each vehicle the agency owns and/or leases from an outside vendor.
+Agencies are required to maintain the manufacturer's maintenance requirements and/or schedules for agency-owned and leased vehicles.
 Agencies leasing vehicles from Fleet Services Division are exempt from this requirement.